 Market Basket Analysis with Oracle Machine Learning and Oracle Analytics

-Since we I am not going to discuss theory about Market Basket Analysis and Association Rules, please find more information here:
+Since I am not going to discuss a theory about Market Basket Analysis and Association Rules, please find more information here:

 Key Rule Metrics: Support, Confidence and Lift

 Support is a measure that tells us how many times an itemset appears in a dataset.

 Confidence of a rule indicates the probability of both the antecedent and the consequent appearing in the same transaction.

 Confidence is the ratio of the rule support to the number of transactions that include the antecedent.

 Both support and confidence must be used to determine if a rule is valid.
 However, there are times when both of these measures may be high, and yet still produce a rule that is not useful.

 Lift indicates the strength of a rule over the random co-occurrence of the antecedent and the consequent, given their individual support.
 It provides information about the improvement, the increase in the probability of the consequent given the antecedent.

 Any rule with an improvement of less than 1 does not indicate a real cross-selling opportunity.

 The data source: Transactions